-141. For the purposes of this Part,

-- "blue tourism" means the analysis and evaluation of coastal and maritime tourism at the global level, comprising a regional sector review, as well as scalable regional initiatives to strengthen maritime governance and environmental management in the coastal and maritime sector. - "coastal and maritime tourism" means land-based tourism activities including swimming, surfing, sunbathing, and other coastal recreation activities. - "Integrated Coastal Zone Management" means a dynamic, multidisciplinary and iterative process to promote sustainable management of coastal zones; - "Marine Spatial Planning" means an integrated, policy-based approach to the regulation, management and protection of the marine environment, including the allocation of space that addresses multiple, cumulative and potentially conflicting uses of the sea and thereby facilitates sustainable development which involves a public process of analyzing and organizing human activities within marine areas to achieve ecological, economic and social objectives; - "maritime tourism" means sea-based activities such as boating, yachting, cruising and nautical sports as well as their land-based services and infrastructure.
+- 140. For the purposes of this Part, - "Blue Tourism" means the analysis and evaluation of coastal and maritime tourism at the global level.
+It comprises a regional sector review, as well as scalable regional initiatives to strengthen maritime governance and environmental management in the coastal and maritime sector. - "Coastal and Maritime Tourism (CMT)" means land-based tourism activities including swimming, surfing, sunbathing, and other coastal recreation activities.
+Maritime tourism means sea-based activities such as boating, yachting, cruising and nautical sports as well as their land-based services and infrastructure; - "Ecosystem-based management (EBM)" means an integrated management approach that recognizes the full array of interactions within an ecosystem, including humans, rather than considering single issues, species or ecosystem services in isolation; - "Integrated Coastal Zone Management (ICZM)" means a dynamic, multidisciplinary and iterative process to promote sustainable management of coastal zones; - "Integrated Coastal Zone Management (ICZM)" is a resource management system following an integrated, holistic approach and an interactive planning process in addressing the complex management issues in the coastal area; - "Marine Spatial Planning (MSP)" means an integrated, policy-based approach to the regulation, management and protection of the marine environment, including the allocation of space that addresses multiple, cumulative and